matiasfacio/git-delete-branches-git-checkout-branches/README.md

 ---

-I just added another one: gcb.js (git checkout branches) that allows you to checkout to an existing branch using a checkbox.
+I just added another one: gcb.js (git checkout branches) that allows you to checkout to an existing branch using a list, and hitting enter to change to the selected branch.
 Specially usefull if you want to avoid copy pasting.
 So one might feel encourage to give better descriptions name to a branch.

 In order to use it, type: ./gcb.js in your terminal, or better add it to your path if you want it to execute in every directory.